Current as of: December 21, 2024 - 12:12

 The size of Peru means this trip involves some long drives, particularly the one from Cuzco to Puno (around 10 hours).
 The buses used are comfortable and the scenery is outstanding.
 There will be several stops to break up the journey.

-The Inca Trail is an Activity Level 3 (Moderate) graded trek: There are four days walking with full porterage, reaching a maximum altitude of 13,830ft (4,215m) with an average altitude of 10,005ft (3,050m).
+The Inca Trail is an Activity Level 4 (Moderate & Challenging) graded trek: There are four days walking with full porterage, reaching a maximum altitude of 13,830ft (4,215m) with an average altitude of 10,005ft (3,050m).
 Though not without its difficulties (in particular the ascent and descent of the first pass, known as Dead Woman’s Pass) this trek is possible for anyone with good health and fitness, but we would not recommend it to anyone with no previous trekking experience.
 If you are not a regular walker, you should put in physical preparation beforehand.
 The trek is also not particularly suitable for those with bad knees due to the number of steep and uneven steps, particularly on the third and fourth days of the trek.

 As this trip spends considerable time at altitude, we ask you to refer to the altitude warning within the Trip Notes.
 We spend two days in Cuzco (11,155ft/3,400m) acclimatising before starting the trek.